 Hotel Norge first opened its doors in 1885 and since then has become iconic and one of Bergen’s most prominent hotels.

 Hotel Norge has been an icon and one of Bergen’s most prominent hotels ever since it first opened in 1885.
-The hotel will be reopening on 29 June 2018 after a two-year-long renovation process, reclaiming its position as an iconic and modern lifestyle hotel, and a meeting place where local character blends with international style to create a dynamic and unique ambiance.
+The hotel reopened in 2018 after a two-year-long renovation process, reclaiming its position as an iconic and modern lifestyle hotel, and a meeting place where local character blends with international style to create a dynamic and unique ambiance.

 The hotel is situated in a unique location at the end of Torgallmenningen, the main square in the heart of Bergen, surrounded by the seven mountains and within easy walking distance to all the town’s amenities, which include shops, restaurants and a lively cultural scene.
 There really is no better location for guests on business or leisure.